salkantay trek group photo

 From this point we leave behind the heights of the Andes and begin to descend to new landscapes.

 We will walk for 3 hours until we reach Huayracmachay, where we will have lunch.
-Later, we will continue walking for 3 more hours until we reach Colpapampa, the campsite where we will have dinner and spend the night in our comfortable domes.
+Later, we will continue walking for 3 more hours until we reach Colpapampa, the campsite where we will have dinner and spend the night in our comfortable camp.

 💬 Howlanders Council